Put in Bay Diary Mon., Apr. 1st – Members of Put in Bay’s American Legion post attend the Put-in-Bay Village Council meeting and

 Fri., Apr.
 19th – A sure sign of a new season is Frosty’s Opening Night Buffet.
 This has been an island tradition for more than 30 years.
 Among the new items being considered at Frosty Pizza is maybe a Perry Pizza.
 We doubt he ever tasted anything like a pizza,

-at the South Bass Island Lighthouse weather station record no below-freezing temperatures overnight.
+Sat., Apr.
+20th – Ouch!
+Put in Bay Islanders wake up to some snow on the ground in spite of the fact temperatures recorded at the South Bass Island Lighthouse weather station record no below-freezing temperatures overnight.
 The Perry Monument Quarter release ceremony is transferred from the Monument to the Niagara Event Center because of the cold.
 Mr. Ed’s annual Pajama Party warms up party animals in the evening.
-At the Town Hall, the third and final performance of the Wizard of Oz draws an audience of about 170 people.
+At the Town Hall, the third and final performance of The Wizard of Oz draws an audience of about 170 people.
 This is more than anyone can remember.

 Mon., Apr.
-22nd – It’s Earth Day and the Put in Bay Girl Scouts are at the Lake Erie Islands Nature and Wildlife Center to pull the invasive garlic mustard.
-Pulling the garlic mustard plants helps the beautiful native wildflowers like the Dutchman’s breeches.
+22nd – It’s Earth Day, and the Put in Bay Girl Scouts are at the Lake Erie Islands Nature and Wildlife Center to pull the invasive garlic mustard.
+Pulling the garlic mustard plants helps the native wildflowers like the Dutchman’s breeches.
 Miller Boat Line’s M/V William Market is chartered to set buoys marking the Davis Bessie nuclear power plant on the main shore west of

 the islands.